rustfoundation/foundation.rust-lang.org/events/2022-09-26-foundation-ama.md

 description: >-
   Rust Foundation Project Directors Jane Lusby and Ryan Levick discussed their experience of serving on the Foundation's board and shaping the Foundation's approach.
 Moderated by Sage Griffin.
+Also attended by Executive Director Rebecca Rumbul.
 date: 2022-09-26T00:00:00Z
 tags:
   - ama